ciur/papermerge/docs/source/developers_guide/storage_structure.rst

 .. figure:: img/storage_structure/02_results_dir.svg

+1. *docs* and *results* directories' document_2 contain information for same document (with id=2)
+2. Extracted plain text from documents - for each page.
+3. Image of the first page for 125% zoom.
+4. `hOCR <http://kba.cloud/hocr-spec/1.2/>`_ file of the first page for 125% zoom (matches file from 3.)

 Notice that point 1 in illustration above shows (arrow marked with red circle with number 1 on it) document_2 directory from *results* corresponds to document_2 directory from *docs*.